hashgraph/hedera-improvement-proposal/HIP/hip-17.md

    rpc associateTokens (Transaction) returns (TransactionResponse);
    // Dissociates tokens from an account rpc dissociateTokens (Transaction) returns (TransactionResponse);

    // Retrieves the metadata of a token rpc getTokenInfo (Query) returns (Response);
++   // Gets info on NFTs N through M on the list of NFTs associated with a given account
++   rpc getAccountNftInfo (Query) returns (Response);
 +   // Retrieves the metadata of an NFT by TokenID and serial number
 +   rpc getNftInfo (Query) returns (Response);
 +   // Gets info on NFTs N through M on the list of NFTs associated with a given Token of type NON_FUNGIBLE
-+  rpc getTokenNftInfo (Query) returns (Response);
-+  // Gets info on NFTs N through M on the list of NFTs associated with a given account
-+  rpc getAccountNftInfo (Query) returns (Response);
++   rpc getNftInfos (Query) returns (Response);
 }
 ```